vapi4k/vapi4k/vapi4k-docs/topics/ToolsAndFunctions.md

 The `@ToolCall` and `@Param` annotations are used to express intent to the LLM.
 The `@ToolCall` annotation describes when a function or serviceTool should be called, and the `@Param` annotation describes the parameters of the function or serviceTool.
-If a function or serviceTool is not annotated, the LLM will infer when to invoke the function based on the function name, and the arguments from the parameter names.
+If a function or serviceTool is not annotated, the LLM will infer when to invoke the function based on the function name and the arguments from the parameter names.

 Multiple methods can have `@ToolCall` annotations.
 In addition, other non-annotated methods in the object are also allowed.